 Planned Obsolescence: Definition, Impact, Challenges

-Implemented after the 1929 crisis in the United States to boost the economy, planned obsolescence became widespread in the 1950s and turned into a formidable tool to “encourage” consumers to frequently renew their equipment.
-What does planned obsolescence entail when applied to new information technologies and software licensing?
+Implemented after the 1929 crisis in the United States to boost the economy, planned obsolescence became widespread in the 1950s and turned into a formidable tool to "encourage" consumers to frequently renew their equipment.
+What does planned obsolescence mean when applied to new information technologies and software licensing?
 What is its impact on the environment?
-How can you extend the lifespan of your equipment without hindering the performance of your IT system?
+How can you extend the lifespan of your equipment without hindering your IT system's performance?

 What is planned obsolescence?

-The throwaway culture is defined as “the set of techniques by which the market introducer of a product deliberately aims to reduce its lifespan to increase the replacement rate.”
-This practice, which has become ingrained, results in products with deliberately shortened lifespans, prohibitive repair costs, and limited availability of spare parts over time.
-This unfair commercial practice aims to stimulate overconsumption, leading to a production excess that is devastating in many respects.
+The throwaway culture is defined as "the set of techniques by which a product's marketer aims to deliberately shorten its lifespan to increase the replacement rate."
+This practice, which has become ingrained, results in products with intentionally shortened lifespans, prohibitive repair costs, and limited availability of spare parts over time.
+This unfair commercial practice aims to stimulate overconsumption, leading to an overproduction that is devastating in many respects.

 The impact of planned obsolescence on the environment

-From an environmental perspective, disposability leads to the overexploitation of raw materials, destruction of ecosystems, and depletion of natural resources.
-Planned obsolescence produces between 20 to 50 million tons of waste annually worldwide, much of which is buried in southern countries, with disastrous social and environmental repercussions.
-In France, it accounts for up to 20 kg of waste per person per year.
+From an environmental point of view, the throwaway culture leads to the overexploitation of raw materials, the destruction of ecosystems, and the depletion of natural resources.
+Planned obsolescence produces 20 to 50 million tons of waste worldwide each year, much of which is buried in southern countries, with disastrous social and environmental consequences.
+In France, it represents up to 20 kg of waste per person per year.

 Planned obsolescence affects household appliances, high-tech products, and cars.
 New technologies are also affected by planned obsolescence and the overexploitation of natural resources.
 For instance, manufacturing a computer requires nearly 800 kg of raw materials, with a CO2 equivalent emission of 124 kg, while its lifespan is deliberately limited.